morph-labs/morphcloud-examples-public/README.md

 - Provides a complete fullstack development environment ready for use
 - Claude code setup instructions included for AI fullstack development

+### sandbox
+- Creates an environment for running Python-based demos and examples
+- Includes Jupyter notebook support for interactive exploration

+### emulator
+- Sets up a game emulation environment
+- Provides tools for interacting with emulated systems programmatically

+### mcp-devbox
+- Configures a development environment for working with Claude and MCP
+- Includes examples for Claude API integration and tools

+### browser
+- Provides a CDP-enabled browser automation environment on Morph Cloud
+- Includes the MorphBrowser class for managing browser instances
+- Features a shopping demo using browser-use and langchain-anthropic

 ## Prerequisites

 - A Morph Cloud [account](https://cloud.morph.so/docs/developers)